jasperazerbaijan/TelegramMentionAllBot/README.md

 # TelegramMentionAllBot
-A bot for telegram that mentions users.
+A bot for telegram that can mention a set of users in the group.

 ## Use
 1. Add the bot to a group-chat.